To do justice and judgment is more acceptable to the LORD than sacrifice.

 When the apostles picked corn and ate it on the Sabbath, the Pharisees condemned them for breaking the law (Matt 12:1-2).
 But Jesus reminded these religious legalists about David’s case and the priests’ Sabbath work (Matt 12:3-5).
 Then He wisely applied the related principle of mercy to defend the apostles, and He rebuked the Pharisees for being ignorant of their own Scripture (Matt 12:3,5,7).
 Are you more like Jesus or the Pharisees?

 For example, Jesus healed a woman on the Sabbath, who had been bowed together by an evil spirit of infirmity for 18 years.
-The ruler of the synagogue rebuked Him before the people and said healing should take place on the other days of the week!
-Just listen to this wicked man defend the letter of God’s law.
+The ruler of the synagogue rebuked Him before the people and said healing should take place on the other days of the week.
+Listen to this wicked man defend the letter of God’s law.
 Should we appreciate his stand for strictness?
 Never!
 This is not the only such event in the gospel accounts of the Lord; there are many.

 Pharisees pretend they love God’s word, but they only love black and white rules that are convenient.
 They reject the concept of wisdom.
 (There is no wisdom keeping black and white rules, for that is merely rote compliance.)
 Wisdom correctly applies God’s principles that may override laws and learns God’s priorities in His commandments.
 Pharisees are righteous over much, as Solomon warned (Eccl 7:16).
 Jesus ridiculed their meticulous tithing of herbs while missing more important things like mercy (Matt 23:23).